ssube/prometheus-sql-adapter/README.md

 (5 rows)
 ```

 Compression yielded a 98.21% reduction in total disk space.
+The `GROUP BY lid ORDER BY time DESC` causes each
+timeseries, or unique set of labels,to be grouped together and ordering by time usually helps delta
+compression.
+For short enough chunks, this results in a small number of samples: less than 2000 per timeseries
+in the test cluster.
+The compressed chunk usually had one row per active timeseries, indicating that most or
+all samples could be compressed together (the `lid` and thus the `name` are constant and can be stored once).

 When the last 6 hours are considered live for a 24 hour retention period for full resolution samples, the final
 reduction in disk space was 84.14% compared to the previous schema.
 This becomes more effective as the ratio of